plgd-dev/hub/http-gateway/web/README.md

     cross-env PORT=3000 craco start

-or set `PORT` into your enviroment variables.
+or set `PORT` into your environment variables.

 ## Building the app